langjam/jam0002/patatern/README.md

 There is a file [example.pt](./example.pt) in the `patatern` directory.
 You can load it into the interpreter and run queries to get more familiar with the language.

+There is also a [standard library](./stdlib.pt) that provides some useful helpers for the most common tasks.